Single abstract submission

 You are asked to give three keywords that would best fit the content of your abstract.
 They are used for programme planning only.
 Try not to use the words from the above topics you have chosen.
 Please, use our autocomplete system for first 2 keywords.
 The 3rd keyword is of your choice.

-6. Guidelines for authors
+6. Instructions for authors

-All abstracts must be submitted and, if accepted, must be presented in English.
+Language: All abstracts must be submitted and, if accepted, must be presented in English.

-All abstracts have a limit of 2,000 characters, including spaces.
+Limit of characters: All abstracts have a limit of 2,000 characters, including spaces.
 The title, keywords and authors’ information are not included in that limit.
+All titles have a limit of 100 characters, including spaces.
 If you exceed the character limit, the system will not accept the abstract.

-Graphics or tables cannot be accepted because of production limitations.
+Graphics or tables: cannot be accepted because of production limitations.

-Abstract titles should be in lower case, except the first word, abbreviations and countries.
+Abstract titles: should be in lower case, except the first word, abbreviations and countries.
 Do not use capital letters only and avoid using abbreviations or acronyms.
 Give geographic location and dates if applicable.
-All titles have a limit of 100 characters, including spaces.

 Author and co-author: you can include up to 10 co-authors.
-Please follow the instructions carefully and make sure that first name(s) initial(s), last name, department, institution, town and country are completed.
+Follow the instructions carefully and make sure that first name(s) initial(s), last name, department, institution, town and country are completed.
 To add an author, click on ‘add additional author’.
 To add an affiliation, click on ‘add additional affiliation’.
 Please make sure that you use the English version of the institute, town and country.
 Spell out the full name of the institution and do not use abbreviations such as ‘Univ.’ for ‘University’.
 Please make sure that the presenting author is also listed under authors.

 Presenter: a submitter is a default presenter.
 You may change the presenter by entering another email.
-Please note there is a limit of 3 abstracts per one presenter.
+There is a limit of 3 abstracts per one presenter.
+Make sure that the presenting author is also listed under authors.

 Amendments: changes to the abstract are possible until 1 May by re-entering the abstract in your profile.